ricniet/richWebsite/content/tutorial/example.md

 # caption = "Image credit: [**Academic**](https://github.com/gcushen/hugo-academic/)"
 +++

-I've spent considerable time developing JAGS/Stan code for fitting Bayesian IRT models; understanding/resolving identification constraints has to be one of the most frustrating stages in the workflow.
+I've spent considerable time developing JAGS/Stan code for fitting Bayesian IRT models.
+Understanding (let alone resolving) identification constraints has to be one of the most frustrating stages in the workflow.
+I think this is largely because constraints are already configured in the software we use to implement these models, so there's just little reason to know the details!
+For those of us who work within a Bayesian framework, however, when it comes time to identify our model, it's an inevitable trip to Google, and/or trial-and-error until we *hope* that our solutions worked.

-We'll start off with the simple Rasch model:
+We'll start off with a simple Rasch model:

-$$ \theta $$
+$$ \text{logit}\Big(p\big(y_{ij} = 1 \big)\Big) = \theta_i - \beta_j, $$

+which specifies the log-odds of a correct response for individual $i$ to binary item $j$ as the difference between their latent trait $\theta_i$ and the difficulty of the item $\beta_j$.